-The 11th annual Parks Half Marathon is just days away!
+The 16th annual Parks Half Marathon is just days away!
 This is confirmation that you are registered for this year’s event.
-The race will take you through a scenic course traversing Rock Creek Park ending with a festive post-race bash at the finish line in the Elm Street Park runners’ village located in the heart of Bethesda.
+The race will take you through a scenic course traversing Rock Creek Park ending with a festive post-race bash at the finish line on Beach Drive just south of the Grosvenor Metro

 Is there a course time limit?

 Take Metro!
-The Bethesda Metro station is located two blocks from the finish line.
+The Grosvenor Metro station is located a few hundred yards north of the finish festival.
 For more information on taking Metro, please visit Metro’s website.
 Please note that you must purchase a SmartTrip card as paper fare cards are no longer available. ****SPECIAL ALERT**** Due to track work, 4 Metro stations will be CLOSED the weekend of Parks, including the Grosvenor Station.
 Free shuttle buses will be provided; however, additional travel time should be anticipated.
 For more information on the station closures, please click here.

 Where Do I Go if I Got to Go?